-In 2018 and 2017, I've seen an increase of drivers to Mexico.
+In 2018, I've seen an increase of drivers to Mexico.
 Fear not, you can safely drive your car, RV or motorcycle to Mexico and see places you'd miss if you just flew to the beach resorts.
 Sure there's been some bad news, but people are finally putting that into perspective.

-Honestly, more Americans and Candadians are hitting the road in Mexioc in the twenty-first century than were in the 1990's.
+More Americans and Candadians are hitting the road in Mexico in the twenty-first century than were in the 1990's.
 Don't let safety fears keep you from going.
 As law enforcement officials in the USA and Canada have stated publicly, "The place where your RV is most likely to be stolen or vandalized is your own driveway."
 Of course if you are a full-timer, your driveway is wherever you park, but you get the idea.

 Even if you are just on the fence about driving your vehicle, go to my store (link above) and see that my roadlogs will be just about like having me with you to guide you.